WIAMTYB/Biblio-Archives/README.md

 - **Archive Borrowing**: Implements necessary checks to determine if an archive is borrowable.
 - **Archive Returning**: Users can return borrowed archive.
 - **Archive Return Approval**: Functionality to approve archive returns.

+Clone the project
+Run the docker file with docker-compose up
+Run the backend
+Run the frontend